The Best Pizza in Every State

 via tripadvisor.com

 Maybe it’s the crave-worthy crust, using a 130-year-old sourdough starter that’s been passed down through generations.
 Or maybe it’s the unique topping combinations and funny pizza names.
-Case in point, Dances with Goats: chicken, onion, roma tomato, garlic, alfredo sauce, corn, artichoke, and feta.
-Regardless, this pizza place is a staple of Spearfish, South Dakota.
-Just make sure you bring cash, or get ready to line up for the ATM.
-While you wait, do you know the difference between jam vs. jelly?
+Case in point, Dances with Goats: chicken, onion, plum tomatoes, garlic, Alfredo sauce, corn, artichoke and feta.
+No matter what, Dough Trader Pizza is a Spearfish staple.
+Just remember to bring cash, or expect to line up for the ATM.

 Big Ed S Pizza